LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 ### The Form

 Let's fill `render/1` with some actual markup.
-First the outer form with the `:email` input, event handlers and submit button, but also a `<fieldset>` to wrap all the nested inputs.
+First the outer form with the `:email` input, event handler configuration and submit button, but also a `<fieldset>` to wrap all the nested inputs.

 ```heex
 <.simple_form